dylanetaft/PowerCard13thAgeCompanion/README.md

 If a PowerCard is used where --name|Acid Arow, the attribute will decrement by 1 until it is 0, and then will be hidden.

-Rechage Commands:
-Note, if done when speaking as a GM, will apply to all characters that have an attached token on the current map.
+If any recharge commands are spoken as a GM, they will apply to all characters that have an associated token on the current map.
 !recharge - recharge daily powers with recharge dies

 !recharge all - recover all daily abilities, and recoveries

 !recharge encounter - recharge all encounter powers

 !recharge overworld - only for those who have overworld advantage - if unspecified recharge die on daily power is 16

 !recover x - spend x amount of recoveries